andrew-chuang/cs122-win-17-group/README.md

 ## Yelp Scraper:

+Main file: scraping.py.
+All other files are backups or copies I kept in case certain things broke.

+Scrapes data from Yelp Business page and then from each User's page.
+Ensures reviews are not double-scraped.
+Makes use of Yelp API in Business Class.

+Uses two important constants:
+- MAX_BIZ_REV: How many reviews to scrape from business page
+- MAX_USER_REV: How many reviews to scrape from each user page

+These are currently set to 10 and 15, respectively, in order to keep runtimes on the lower end.
+We tested up to 30 x 30, but this took several minute even when running in native macOS.

+Additional constants:
+- THREAD_SIZE: How many parallel requests to send for multiprocessing (set to 3 to avoid getting blocked)
+- HEADER: Header used fur HTTP requests
+- DEBUG: True causes the program to run in 'verbose' mode, printing out each step as it occurs to the terminal.
+We are leaving this on False for our submission, but it is very useful to ensure that things are occurring because it can take several minutes for recommendations to load.

 ## Converting Data:

 To manage the data scraped form Yelp, we import all data into a SQLITE3 database.
 This